Volunteer abroad and experience the difference

 Rebuilding Rwanda: 20th anniversary of the genocide

 2014 marks the 20th anniversary of the Rwanda genocide.
 During the approximate 100 day period from April 7 to mid-July, 1994, an estimated 500,000-1,000,000 Rwandans were killed, constituting as much as 20% of the country's total population and 70% of the Tutsi then living in Rwanda.
-This summer, you can honour the country's efforts to rebuild for a peaceful and sustainable future by contributing to a development project.
+This summer or fall, you can honour the country's efforts to rebuild for a peaceful and sustainable future by contributing to a development project.

 Get started now!
 Choose your volunteer destination: